stsaz/ffbase/README.md

 * `+ component: message` - new feature
 * `* component: message` - change, small improvement
 * `- component: message` - bugfix

-## License

-ffbase is in the public-domain.

-## History

-I started FFOS and FF libraries in 2013, and since then they've grown and become too complex to be used in small projects.
-Also, it's impossible to just copy a couple of necessary files from FF, because the internal dependencies are quite deep.
-I hope ffbase library will solve these problems.

-1. It's convenient to just copy several .h files into another project.
-2. There's no need to include its Makefile when using ffbase.
-3. ffbase's functionality is limited to base containers and algorithms, so it won't become too large.